SyncfusionExamples/PDF-Examples/Images/Convert_Image_to_PDF/.NET/Convert_Image_to_PDF/README.md

 You can download a complete working sample from the [GitHub repository](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Images/Convert_Image_to_PDF/.NET).

-To explore more features of the Syncfusion PDF library, click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the Image to PDF conversion can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/converting-images-to-pdf) section.